 What could be more appetizing than biting into cold-sore inflicted lips?
 Made by Tatoo Cakes, I personally think this cake should’ve came with Abreva made out of fondant.

 Eating worms has several nutritional & ecological benefits.
 They’re great sources of protein and are environmentally sustainable.
 If like me, you’re still not ready to put the real thing to your lips, consider the creep factor in devouring these raspberry Jello worms.
 So what no protein?
 Make up for it by adding booze to the Jello mixture.
-This substitution makes sense to me somehow.

 Fully edible, these specimen jars are filled with foods such as lychees, tapioca pearls, jackfruit, sausages, bamboo shoots, cauliflower, etc. They’re packed either in syrup or broth.
 You can find instructions for making your own at Evil Mad Scientist Laboratories.